peralese/Plex_Catalogue/README.md

 # Plex Catalog Exporter

 This Python utility connects to your Plex server and exports your movie and TV show libraries into an organized Excel workbook.
 It includes a dashboard summary, individual sheets per movie library, a combined TV shows sheet, a TV dashboard, and a wishlist tab for tracking future acquisitions.
+It also supports Google Sheets integration for syncing your data online.

 ---